Is Child Support Tax Deductible?

 When you’re responsible for paying child support, you might wonder if you can claim the payments as a deduction on your tax return.
-Although you can’t claim the payments as a deduction on your tax return, that doesn’t mean that child support payments — or failing to make them — can’t impact your tax refund.
+Although child support payments can’t be claimed as a tax deduction, it doesn’t mean that child support payments — or failing to make them — can’t impact your tax refund.
 To find out more about child support taxes and file your tax return correctly, learn more about reporting child support income and payments on your taxes.

-In short: No, child support is not considered income.
-The Internal Revenue Service deems child support payments exempt from income taxes, so you don’t include those payments on your tax return.
+Child support is not considered taxable income.
+The Internal Revenue Service deems child support payments exempt from income taxes, so you don’t report child support payments on your tax return.
 Additionally, when you pay child support to your ex-spouse, you can’t deduct those payments on your income taxes — no matter the amount.

-Though child support payments don’t affect your taxable income, they can impact your tax bill by affecting which parent can claim the dependent children.
-You might be able to claim a child as your dependent if you meet certain requirements.
+Although child support payments don’t affect your taxable income, they can impact your tax bill by affecting which parent can claim the dependent children.
+You might be able to claim a child as your dependent if your situation meets certain requirements.

-Generally, the parent with whom the child lived for the majority of the year — referred to as the custodial parent — is allowed to claim the child as a dependent on that parent’s income tax return for that year.
-However, the noncustodial parent might be able to claim an exemption for a child if he meets certain stringent IRS conditions.
+Generally, the parent with whom the child lived for the majority of the year — referred to as the custodial parent — is allowed to claim the child as a dependent on their income tax return for that year.

 Tax Refund Offsets

 Child support can make taxes for divorced parents difficult to navigate if one spouse doesn’t complete their payments.
-For example, failing to pay required child support can cause you to lose your tax refund.
+For example, failing to pay required child support can result in the loss of your tax refund.
 Under the Treasury Offset Program, the Bureau of Fiscal Services can withhold all or a portion of your refund to pay past-due child support.
-When this happens, you will receive a notice from the BFS stating the original refund amount, the amount withheld, the agency receiving the withheld amount and how to contact the agency.
+When this happens, you will receive a notice from the Bureau of Fiscal Services stating the original refund amount, the amount withheld, the agency receiving the withheld amount and how to contact the agency.

 Additionally, married people who file a joint return and fail to receive a tax refund due to their spouse’s unpaid child support obligations can file Form 8379 to request a portion of the refund back from the IRS.

-When you receive alimony payments, however, you must include those amounts as part of your taxable income.
-Essentially, the income is shifted from the paying spouse to the recipient spouse.
+When you receive alimony payments, you must also include those amounts as part of your taxable income.

-Calculating your income taxes and child support tax refund each year can be complicated, especially for divorced parents who have one or more children.
-It’s best to get advice from a tax expert to achieve the best financial outcome for your family.
+Calculating your income taxes and child support tax refund each year can be complicated, especially for divorced parents who have multiple children, so it’s best to get advice from a tax expert to achieve the best financial outcome for your family.